mr-rigden/Podcast-Categories-List/README.md

 ![GitHub](https://img.shields.io/github/license/mr-rigden/Podcast-Categories-List?style=flat-square)

 Are you making a podcast project?
 Do you need a list of the Apple Podcasts categories?
 Would you like this list to be in **JSON** or maybe **YAML**?
-Well then you have come to the right place!
+Well, then you have come to the right place!

 This little project provides the Apple Podcasts Categories in a few formats that computer like.
 Right, now we following formats available: